maxbolgarin/mongox/README.md

 ## Features

 - **Simplified Interface:** Reduce boilerplate code with an intuitive API.
-- **Rich Error Handling:** Error types for all possible error codes
+- **Rich Error Handling:** Error types for all possible error codes.
+- **Async Operations:** Fire-and-forget operations with error handling, statistics, and retry monitoring.
 - **Concurrent Safety:** Designed for safe use across multiple goroutines.
-- **Well tested code**: Built on top of official MongoDB Go driver, `mongox` has a 80% test coverage with integration tests using real MongoDB instance.
+- **Well tested code**: Built on top of official MongoDB Go driver, `mongox` has 87% test coverage with integration tests using real MongoDB instance.

 ## Getting Started